njoubert/RaspberryPiChristmasCodingAdventure/README.md

 **Where to go to learn more?**

 The main programming languages I suggest is **Python** and **C**.
-Use Python for all the experiments and hacking, use C for things that needs to be fast or needs to run *without an operating system: bare meta right on the hardware!*
+Use Python for all the experiments and hacking, use C for things that needs to be fast or needs to run *without an operating system: bare metal right on the hardware!*

 Here's the **curriculum** I suggest you work through: